Apply the Preservation Process Successfully

 Similar to the selection of the project team, the construction team should consist of qualified contractors and subcontractors with experience working on similar historic properties.
 Select contractors early enough to include them in developing solutions that meet the project goals (where the contract process so permits).

 GSA has developed contract language and evaluation criteria to verify the competency of architectural and engineering firms, as well as, construction contractors that propose to work on historic buildings.
 GSA's preservation project management online guidance also includes a model scope of services for architectural and engineering design work involving historic buildings.
-For more information, visit the GSA Historic Buildings website.
+For more information, visit the GSA Historic Buildings.

 D. Construction Stage